Cosmology of Single Species Hidden Dark Matter: Introduction

 A common starting assumption in dark matter models is that the dark matter was at some point in thermal equilibrium with Standard Model particles, or at least had some appreciable thermal contact \cite{Lee-Weinberg-PhysRevLett-1977,Dicus-etal-PhysRevLett-1977,Dodelson-Widrow-1994,Colombi-Scott-Widrow-1996,Viel-etal-2005,Bode-2001}; this is required for the so-called ``WIMP Miracle''.
 However, in this paper, we will abandon this assumption and consider the case in which the dark matter has a totally independent thermal history from the Standard Model sector.
 Such a scenario may be naturally realized in, for example, string theory-motivated inflation and reheating models in warped compactification.
-In this scenario, the inflaton decays to particles residing in multiple sectors, and the dark matter resides in a sector whose non-gravitational couplings to the Standard Model sector are negligible, and is thus ``hidden'' \cite{Chen-Tye-2006}.\footnote{The dark matter can also effectively decouple from the standard model in the same sector if, as a decay product of the inflaton, its mass exceeds the reheat temperature \cite{Allahverdi:2002nb,Allahverdi:2002pu}.} For the purpose of this paper, we will only be interested in the phenomenological properties of the hidden dark matter after it is generated, so the reheating scenarios and the UV-completed construction of the hidden sector will henceforth not be important.
-By removing the direct coupling between the dark matter and visible sector, hidden dark matter models provide unconventional viewpoints on the dark matter phenomenology, and may be used to explain some existing anomalies \cite{Chen-Tye-2006,2016-Berlin-Hooper-Krnjaic,2019-Blanco-Delos-Sten-Erickcek,2015-Erickcek}.
-The highly decoupled dark matter may also have relatively weak interactions with the Standard Model sector, which generates interesting phenomenological consequences \cite{Feldman:2006wd,Feldman:2007nf,Feng:2008ya,Feng:2008mu,Chen:2009iua,Lin:2022xbu,Lin:2022mqe}.
-In this paper we will study the limit in which non-gravitational interactions with the Standard Model are ignored, and the term ``hidden" is used to specifically denote this limit.
+In this scenario, the inflaton decays to particles residing in multiple sectors, and the dark matter resides in a sector whose non-gravitational couplings to the Standard Model sector are negligible and is thus ``hidden'' \cite{Chen-Tye-2006}.\footnote{The dark matter can also effectively decouple from the standard model in the same sector if, as a decay product of the inflaton, its mass exceeds the reheat temperature \cite{Allahverdi:2002nb,Allahverdi:2002pu}.} For the purpose of this paper, we will only be interested in the phenomenological properties of the hidden dark matter after it is generated, so the reheating scenarios and the UV-completed construction of the hidden sector will henceforth not be important.
+By removing the direct coupling between the dark matter and visible sector, hidden dark matter models provide unconventional viewpoints on the dark matter phenomenology, and may be used to explain some existing anomalies \cite{Chen-Tye-2006,Foot:2014osa,Foot:2014uba,Foot:2016wvj,Blanco:2019eij2015-Erickcek,Li:2023nez}.
 We will show that even if the direct interactions between dark matter and Standard Model particles are too weak to generate direct detection signals or other cosmological effects, cosmological and astrophysical phenomena will still allow us to probe some cosmological evolutionary properties of such dark matter due to the gravitational coupling.